SkylineCommunications/dataminer-docs/connector-help/connector_help/Harmonic_ProView_8000.md

 In order to apply the changes, click the **Apply** button.
 This will write the parameters displayed on this subpage to the device.

-Note:
+> [!NOTE]
+>

-- Once you start to change parameter settings, the polling of platform parameters will be postponed until you have clicked **Apply**.
+> - Once you start to change parameter settings, the polling of platform parameters will be postponed until you have clicked **Apply**.
 Then the parameters will be written to the device and information will be polled again.
-- In case you have started to modify parameters and **5 minutes** go by without any further parameter configuration changes, the connector will start to the platform data again.
+> - In case you have started to modify parameters and **5 minutes** go by without any further parameter configuration changes, the connector will start to the platform data again.
 Consequently, any **parameter configuration changes will be lost**.
-- Applying changes can take some time, so it is possible that changes will only be visible after some time.
+> - Applying changes can take some time, so it is possible that changes will only be visible after some time.

 #### Inputs \> GbE Port Properties